-Do you own an investment property in Greater Cincinnati and Northern Kentucky that you’d like to sell?
+Do you own an investment property in Northern Kentucky that you’d like to sell?
 When other people are living in your house, the selling process can become a bit more complicated.
-In our latest post, learn more about how to sell your house with tenants in Greater Cincinnati and Northern Kentucky!
+In our latest post, learn more about how to sell your house with tenants in Northern Kentucky!

 The Lease Situation